codemation/pydbantic/docs/model-usage.md

 ```

 ### Model Usage - Query / Filtering
-`DataBaseModel`s can be querried using filter which include absolute values such as integer_column=40, string_column='40', float_column=40.0 etc..
+`DataBaseModel`s can be queried using filter which include absolute values such as integer_column=40, string_column='40', float_column=40.0 etc..

 #### Filtering
 In this example, `hr_manager` is a `DataBaseModel` named `Position` which has attributes indicating it's position in hr department.
 ```python
 # get all hr managers currently employed
 managers = await Employee.filter(